smoutsis/fall_detection_through_acceleration_data/README.md

 More details about the algorithm and its usage can be found in the README files, which are included in the folders, as well as in the comment sections.

-More information aboyt the code can be found in 'PIPTO: Precise Inertial-Based Pipeline for Threshold-Based Fall Detection Using Three-Axis Accelerometers' published as MDPI sensors [https://www.mdpi.com/1424-8220/23/18/7951]
+More information about the code, and how it workds, can be found at the paper entitled 'PIPTO: Precise Inertial-Based Pipeline for Threshold-Based Fall Detection Using Three-Axis Accelerometers' published as MDPI sensors [https://www.mdpi.com/1424-8220/23/18/7951]

 Please if you use the code cite the following: